awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 #### Disable SDK

 You can disable the SDK in the scenario you need.
 After disabling the SDK, the SDK will not handle the logging and sending of any events.
-Of course you can enable the SDK when you need to continue logging events.
+Of course, you can enable the SDK when you need to continue logging events.

 === "Swift"